Armagadon/DN3.0_Exercises/README.md

 # Week 1 Exercise Repository

-This repository is a comprehensive collection of exercises and projects that were completed as part of Week 1 in the [Your Course Name].
+This repository is a comprehensive collection of exercises and projects that were completed as part of Week 1 in the Weekly assignment submission of CTS.
 The exercises span a variety of topics, including data structures and algorithms (DSA), design patterns, and practical Java applications.
 Each project is designed to reinforce key concepts and provide hands-on experience in software development.

 ## Data Structures and Algorithms